 Hammered dulcimer, bowed psaltery, electric and acoustic guitar, mandolin, octave mandolin, Irish tin whistle, low whistle, Baroque recorder, piano, synth, melodica ("half" an accordion), concertina (Victorian-age squeezebox), marimbula, electric bass.

 I'm a native of Albuquerque.
 My great great grandfather on my mom's side played fiddle for dances.
 His wife was a fantastic multi-instrumentalist (reed organ, accordion, concertina, perhaps other things).
 Family said she always had a song in her heart, was always singing.
-One of their sons was a career musician.
-Mom has a few photos of him where he is posing with guitar, pear-back mandolin, banjo, harmonica, some other things.
+One of their sons, Joseph M. Baugh (1872-1918) was a career multi-instrumentalist (see photo below).
 My grandmother said he was a music professor at Texas A&M, but we haven't been able to confirm that.
-One of this fellow's sons was Gene Baugh who played horns and conducted the WBAP staff radio orchestra in Fort Worth, TX.
+One of Joseph's sons was Gene Baugh who played horns and conducted the WBAP staff radio orchestra in Fort Worth, TX.
 A daughter was a cathedral organist in New York city.
 My great grandfather on my mom's side, C.T.
 Turney, led one of the first large cattle drives from Texas to New Mexico in 1904, settling in Dona Ana county.
 My mom was born in Mesilla Park outside of Las Cruces, and lived 75 of her almost 90 years in New Mexico.
 Mom's mother was a concert pianist.

 My dad was born and raised in Missouri.
 He came out to Albuquerque just after high school to work for an uncle before he joined the Navy where he was a radio operator on flying boats.
 After the Pacific war, he returned to Albuquerque where he became a sound technician with KOB radio in the early days before TV.
 Dad did studio and offsite venue programs with many early area performers, including a teenage Glen Campbell in his uncle's band, Dick Bills and the Sandia Mountain Boys.
 Dad told stories of building an early TV out of a surplus military radar scope when TV transmissions first began.
 Before leaving KOB radio to be an instrumentation engineer with Sandia National Laboratories, dad had became KOB's Chief Radio Engineer.
 Dad had two sisters.
 One had a career with the Saint Louis Metropolitan Opera, the other was a professional night club singer.
 My dad's dad played the Vaudeville circuit, reportedly on any instrument with a keyboard or strings.